Presage/Presage2/README.markdown

   [presage]: http://www.springerlink.com/content/462231r6r1rq2466/

-The platform is currently in a very early stage of development and is not yet usage.
+The platform is currently in a very early stage of development and is not yet usable.
 Once it is basic guides will be posted on here for building and running agents.